-Philodendrons, including the Xanadu, regularly top the lists of the most popular houseplant species, which inspires many plant lovers to purchase their own philodendron Xanadu.
-If you’re new to growing and learning how to care for a philodendron Xanadu, it’s important to know how to keep this philodendron variety happy and thriving, but how do you care for a philodendron Xanadu?
+Philodendron Xanadu also called Philodendron Winterbourn are so beautiful and exotic looking that many plant lovers often purchase their own, specifically to grow and care for indoors.
+If you’re new to growing and learning how to care for a philodendron Xanadu, it’s important to know how to keep this philodendron variety happy and thriving indoors.

 Here’s how to care for a philodendron Xanadu: